AdaCore/spark2014/docs/lrm/source/introduction.rst

   Depends) aspect is correct as the |SPARK| tools do not check this because the subprogarm is not in |SPARK|;

-- it shall not update any variable or state abstraction known to the |SPARK| program, directly or indirectly, apart from through an actual parameter of the subprogram or a global item listed in its Global aspect.
+- it shall not update any variable or state abstraction known to the
+  |SPARK| program, directly or indirectly, apart from through an
+  actual parameter of the subprogram or a global item listed in its Global aspect.
 Updating a variable or state abstraction through an object of an access type or through a subprogram call is an indirect update.
-Here again, if the subprogram is not in |SPARK| and can be flow analyzed, the onus is on the user to show this condition is met; and
+Here again, if the subprogram is not in |SPARK| and cannot be flow analyzed, the onus is on the user to show this condition is met; and

 - if it has a postcondition sufficient testing to demonstrate to a high-level of confidence that the postcondition is always True must